-I do not currently have any kittens available.
-But,
+I do currently have a blue mitted girl available.

 I am accepting reservations on future litters.
 Usually I have a pretty long waiting list

 and my kittens are reserved long before they are even born.
 So, if you want to be guaranteed a certain